CatX711/Protonix/README.md

     int128 <-- 128 bit int
     Icomplex <-- complex int

-    ui8 <-- unsigned 8 bit int
+    uint <-- generic unsigned int, used to be a placeholder for any unsigned integer type when used in an Outcome ui8 <-- unsigned 8 bit int
     ui16 <-- unsigned 16 bit int
     ui32 <- unsigned 32 bit int